 Ultimately Master McCloud’s thinking on this issue takes HCEO’s back to the position of being a “middleman” who puts the issue of the third party claim before the Court as a completely neutral party.

-A third party claim to controlled goods should not be made lightly.
 The third-party claimant should have evidence in hand to back up their claim, be it in the form of receipts, purchase invoices, properly registered bills of sale, or a deed of gift.

 Using such a claim to throw a “spanner in the works” will cause delay to the enforcement of a Writ of Control, but not as much as one might think now that the Master has made such a clear judgment on how to manage the situation.